ethmarks/ethmarks.github.io/content/blog/liquidglass.md

 ![A Liquid Glass overlay on a starry sky backdrop.
 The overlay is bending and refracting the light of a star into a rainbow, similarly to how a real-life prism behaves](~/liquid_glass_prism.webp)

 Liquid Glass bends light like a prism.
 I find it difficult to describe how cool this is to me.

 I understand how Apple did this from a technical perspective.
 I understand their [colour dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)) and [luminal refraction](https://en.wikipedia.org/wiki/Refraction) techniques.
 This is still one of the most impressive and coolest interface effects I've ever seen.
-Even if Apple had just straight-up lifted Windows Aero without making any modifications (to be clear, they absolutely didn't do this) except for adding this prism effect, I would still think that Liquid Glass was awesome.
+Even if Apple had just straight-up lifted Windows Aero without making any modifications except for adding this prism effect (to be clear, they absolutely didn't do this), I would still think that Liquid Glass was awesome.

 ## Liquid Glass is Problematically…